microsoft/TypeScript/CONTRIBUTING.md

  * *Don't* restrict your search to only open issues.
 An issue with a title similar to yours may have been closed as a duplicate of one with a less-findable title.
  * Check for synonyms.
 For example, if your bug involves an interface, it likely also occurs with type aliases or classes.
  * Search for the title of the issue you're about to log.
 This sounds obvious but 80% of the time this is sufficient to find a duplicate when one exists.
- * Read more than the first page of results.
+ * Read more than the first page of the results.
 Many bugs here use the same words so relevancy sorting is not particularly strong.
  * If you have a crash, search for the first few topmost function names shown in the call stack.

 ## 3. Do you have a question?